-Advise the U.S. Department of Labor's Chief Innovation Officer on ways to leverage innovative technologies, practices and partnerships that ensure the successful delivery of services and benefits to every worker.
+Advise DOL’s Chief Innovation Officer on ways to leverage innovative technologies, practices and partnerships that ensure the successful delivery of services and benefits to every worker.

-The U.S. Department of Labor is a federal cabinet-level department that holds a discretionary budget of almost $15 billion.
+The U.S. Department of Labor (DOL) is a federal cabinet-level department that holds a discretionary budget of almost $15 billion.
 The mission of the department is to foster an economy and workforce that includes and respects every American.
 It does this by three primary functions:

-With the passage of historic legislation in the form of the American Rescue Plan and the proposed American Jobs Plan, an administration from the White House and the Department of Labor laser-focused on rebuilding the American workforce, and actors inside and outside of government ready to work in concert to rebuild an better American economy, the Department of Labor and the Chief Innovation Officer is poised to be able to help guide historic change for the benefit of American worker.
+With the passage of historic legislation in the form of the American Rescue Plan and the proposed American Jobs Plan, the administration and DOL are laser-focused on rebuilding the American workforce.
+Actors inside and outside of government are ready to work in concert to rebuild a better American economy, and DOL is poised to help guide historic change that benefits the American worker.

-The Presidential Innovation Fellow will report to the Chief Innovation Officer (CInO) at the Department of Labor.
+The Presidential Innovation Fellow will report to the Chief Innovation Officer (CInO) at the U.S. Department of Labor.
 The PIF will advise the CInO on matters related to innovation technologies and best practices, taking on special projects such as: